grafana/mimir/docs/sources/mimir/configure/configure-zone-aware-replication.md

 - Prioritizing rollout of unhealthy zones over healthy zones to ensure stability
 - Allowing the administrator to determine how aggressive rollouts should be

-This functionality is particularly useful in larger deployments where rollouts would otherwise take a very long time and likely require manual intervention if issues were to occur.
+The automated functionality provided by an Operator is particularly useful in larger deployments where rollouts would otherwise take a very long time and likely require manual intervention if issues were to occur.

 ## Enabling zone-awareness via the Grafana Mimir Jsonnet